andvarienterprises/www.strategichopes.co/content/faq.md

 include_footer: true
 ---

-If your question isn't answered here, please don't hesistate to get in touch vie email at 'doc' at this domain.
+If your question isn't answered here, please don't hesistate to get in touch vie email at 'dave' at this domain.

 ### What is Coaching?
 What should I expect?